Find out what to do

 The Flow of Materials

-Environmental Services staff members empty the inside bins and move items curbside.
-Next, two members of the B&G staff take the bags to our Recycle Yard where work-study students help sort bags into our roll-off containers.
-From there, Royal Carting takes cardboard and containers to Ulster County Resource Recovery Agency
+Regardless of where an item was purchased or how it found its way onto campus, it makes its way into our bins.
+From there, our Environmental Services staff empy these bins and move the bags to the curb.
+Next, two members of the Buildings and Grounds staff take the bags to our recycle yard where work-study students help sortt bags into our roll-off containers.
+The waste is sorted into: cardboard, landfill, metal, and single stream recyclables.
+Once sorted, Royal Carting takes cardboard to the Ulster County Resource Recovery Agency

 .
-Trash is transferred to Columbia County, then trucked 250 miles to Ontario County Landfill
+Landfill waste is transferred to Columbia County, then trucked 250 miles to Ontario County Landfill

 .
 Metal gets recycled at Millens